Create a Frozen Text Effect in Photoshop

 Go to Image>Rotate>90 degree CCW (counter clockwise).

-Click on FX at the bottom of the layers panel; FX>Inner Glow, choose color, white works.
+Click on FX at the bottom of the Layers panel; FX>Inner Glow, choose the color, white works.
 Select glow size and glow brightness and color needed.

 You can find these snowflake brushes free at Brusheezy.
 Once you choose your free snowflake brushes and download them.
 Go to the brushes file in Applications>Adobe Photoshop CC>Presets>Brushes, then drag and drop your new brush file there.